 After studying drawing in Lugo under Visani, he enrolled in 1914 at the Academy of Ravenna, where he continued his studies under Vittorio Guaccimanni.
 He graduated from the Academy in Bologna in 1920 and, two years later, he obtained a licence for higher courses in painting in Rome.
 In 1931, demonstrating the eclectic nature of his interests in the artistic field, he graduated in double-bass at the Regia Accademia Filarmonica in Bologna.

-He started ceramic workshops in several towns and cities in Romagna, he was director of the drawing school of Cotignola and tought at “Liceo Artistico” in Ravenna.
-He directed the magazine E val and was member of several juries in regional and national competitions.
+During his lifetime, he exhibited at various national exhibitions and in Paris at the Salon des Indépendants, receiving various important awards.
+He set up ceramics workshops in many towns in Romagna, directed the drawing school in Cotignola and taught at the Liceo Artistico in Ravenna.
+He edited the magazine E val and served on juries in regional and national competitions.

-The music school is located inside Casa Varoli (his house) where, beside his music instruments, it’s possible to see some of his drawings and papier-mâché heads.
+The second one is located inside Casa Varoli where, in addition to his musical instruments, you can also admire some of his drawings and papier-mâché heads.

-In 2002 the State of Israel awarded Luigi and Anna Varoli and Vittorio and Serafina Zanzi with the title of Righteous among the Nations and their names are in the Yad Vashem holocaust memorial in Jerusalem.
+In 2002, Luigi and Anna Varoli and Vittorio and Serafina Zanzi were awarded the medal of “Righteous Among the Nations” by the State of Israel and their names appear on the Yad Vashem memorial in Jerusalem.